kervinck/gigatron-rom/src/gt1.md

 static void canonicalize(Node* pp) {
 	// Canonicalization:
 	// - Ensure that constants are always on the RHS (except for SUB)
+	// - Turn subtraction of a large constant into addition of the negated constant
 	// - Replace conditionals with conditionals vs. 0

 	Node p = *pp;